carey-andrew/bc15-w3-recap-task-fetch-challenge-carey-andrew/README.md

 # Fetch Recap Task

-To complete a fetch request task, I decided to build a movie website
+To complete a fetch request task, I decided to build a movie website.
+It helps my children see quickly what is on at the cinema.

 I learned a lot about making API calls and displaying data using the documentation from the API site.